Course Title: Case Studies in Cyber Security

 2 to 3 hours of seminar/discussion sessions per week with industry experts.

-Relevant topic material (as assigned by the speaker for the session) will be uploaded to Blackboard in the days prior to the session You can expect to spend between 6 to 8 hours per week on independent study and research of these assigned learning materials.
+Relevant topic material (as assigned by the speaker for the session) will be uploaded to Canvas in the days prior to the session You can expect to spend between 6 to 8 hours per week on independent study and research of these assigned learning materials.

 Overview of Learning Resources

 You will be expected to expand on the subject matter provided.
 This will take the form of accessing various external and internal resources, such as the library and the Internet.

 The Internet will be the most important source for academic, technical and white papers and you will be required to use this as a learning resource on a regular basis.
 In addition your classmates and the lecturer/speaker are also important learning resources as will be demonstrated in the facilitated discussions.

 Canvas: This course is supported online using Canvas, which gives access to important announcements, a discussion forum, staff contact details, the teaching schedule, assessment timelines.
 You are advised to read your student EMS e-mail daily for important announcements.
 You should also visit the course Canvas site at least once a day where you will find important announcements regarding the course and all key documents.

 Overview of Assessment